c-blake/lc/README.md

 Vector Type/Multi-dimensionality/Attribute Layers
 =================================================
 The most obscure idea is likely "multi-dimensional".
-I mean this in the mathematical "**INDEPENDENT coordinate**" sense **not** a Jurassic Park (1993)-esque graphical file tree sense.
+I mean this in an abstract "**INDEPENDENT coordinate**" sense **not** a [Jurassic Park (1993)-esque](https://www.youtube.com/watch?v=URVS4H7vrdU) IRIX fsn graphical file browser sense.
 Examples of slots/dimensions/attributes may help.

 Output text can set foreground & background colors of text **independently**.
 I happen to like [st](https://git.suckless.org/st/) for its hackability.
 That